pfalvey/ethical-computing-institute/course-assignments.md

 + Discuss the perspective of your ethical framework as it applies to the above two issues.

 ### Instructions:
-+ Use the same fork of the course GitHub repository to commit changes, making a pull request to the original repository by the due date.
++ Use the fork of the course GitHub repository you set up in [Website Post 1](course-assignments#website-post-1] to commit your Git changes.
+  + Make a pull request to the original repository by the due date.
 + Write a summary and response to the controversy surrounding H-1B visas.
++ Write a response to the [Google internal memo](https://gizmodo.com/exclusive-heres-the-full-10-page-anti-diversity-screed-1797564320 "The Full 10-Page Anti-Diversity Screed Circulating Internally at Google").
++ Write an analysis of gender bias issues in tech.
-+ Write
++ Write an analysis of race and ethnicity issues in tech.

 ### Due Date:
 + Your pull request to the original GitHub repository is due when class starts (15:30) on 01/31/2019.